Gab2697/Surface-classification-IMU/README.md

 ### Step E) Reshaping in python
 One main function was used for all the steps conducted in python (THE_CODE_IMU) and this code can be found in the GitHub https://github.com/Gab2697/Surface-classification-EMG-IMU .
-First the .mat files were loaded into python and converted into the correct tensor shape demonstrated in Figure 3, which is #trials  #frames  # channels (function: mat_to_tensor).
+First the .mat files were loaded into python and converted into the correct tensor shape demonstrated in Figure 3, which is #trials, #frames, # channels (function: mat_to_tensor).
 The labels were one hot encoded (function: one_hot).

   <img width="252" alt="image" src="https://user-images.githubusercontent.com/83525182/171494727-96003363-28ac-4163-ad37-c2faab9e9dd8.png">
 Figure 3:  Tensor format for CNN input.